What Was Steve Banerjee’s Net Worth at the Time of His Death?

 Although born in India to a proud upper-middle-class family of printers, Somen “Steve” Banerjee always had this innate desire to be, do, and achieve something on a much, much grander scale.
 He thus relocated to the US around the 1960s with his eyes set on making a fortune, unaware that it would soon lead him to become a pioneer in women’s entertainment as well as a brutal criminal.
-After all, he did establish Chippendales, but he also orchestrated several murder hits in his efforts for success — so now, let’s just find out more about his career trajectory and net worth, shall we?
+After all, he did establish the Chippendales but also orchestrated several murder hits in his efforts for success.
+Now, let’s just find out more about his career trajectory and net worth, shall we?

 How Did Somen “Steve” Banerjee Earn His Money?